mackieks/Shinobi-Scaler/README.md

 <img src='images/esp06_top.png' width='240'> <img src='images/esp06_bottom.png' width='250'>

 I maintain a [Mouser project](https://www.mouser.com/ProjectManager/ProjectDetail.aspx?AccessID=a0a4651c6a) with most of the BOM.
+Thanks to [SaltyFreeman](https://twitter.com/biggestsonicfan) for providing an equivalent [Digikey cart](https://digikey.com/short/t3m1vqz2)!

 You will still need to source a TV5725, ESP-06, and CH340C elsewhere.
 Cheap GBS8200s are available from AliExpress, eBay, DHGate, and Amazon if you'd like to harvest the TV5725 and SDRAM from one.
 I get my [TV5725s](https://www.aliexpress.us/item/2251832712259245.html), [ESP-06s](https://www.aliexpress.us/item/2251832641491582.html) and [CH340Cs](https://www.aliexpress.com/wholesale?&SearchText=ch340c) from AliExpress.

 **Update (11/3/22):** ESP-06s have been relisted on the AliExpress Keli-te Store.